Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 We say that $(\Gamma_n)$ is {\it uniformly discrete} if there exists a neighborhood $U$ of the identity such that $x^{-1} \Gamma_n x \cap U = \{1\}$ for every $n$ and for every $x \in M$.
-In the case that $M$ is a semisimple algebraic group over a non-archimedean local field of zero characteristic, any sequence of lattices is uniformly discrete (see Remark 1.6 of \cite{gelander_levit} and the Remark on p.
-1 of \cite{lehmer} which both draw from \cite{margulis}).
+Suppose $M$ is a semisimple algebraic group over a non-archimedean local field; then $M$ contains a compact open subgroup $K$.
+If $(\Gamma_n)$ is any sequence of torsion-free lattices in $M$, then $x^{-1}\Gamma_n x \cap K = \{1\}$ for all $n$ and all $x$ (since the intersection would be discrete and compact, i.e. finite, and hence would contain a finite order element).
+On the other hand since $K$ is open, we immediately conclude that $(\Gamma_n)$ is uniformly discrete.